itsmeow/ClaimIt/README.md

    * `claimit.command.claimit.group.list.others` - Allow listing all groups on the server or all groups owned by a player as admin
    * `claimit.command.claimit.group.permission.others` - Allow editing members on groups you cannot as admin
    * `claimit.command.claimit.group.setname.others` - Allow renaming groups you don't own as admin
+   * `claimit.command.claimit.group.settag.others` - Allow setting the tag on groups you don't own as admin
    * `claimit.command.claimit.claimblocks.setallowed` - Allow setting maximum claim blocks as admin
    * `claimit.command.claimit.claimblocks.addallowed` - Allow adding to maximum claim blocks as admin
    * `claimit.command.claimit.claimblocks.view.others` - Allow viewing claim blocks of other players as admin